FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/pro_builder.md

     The deployment tool BcosBuilder aims to enable users to deploy and use the FISCO BCOS Pro / max version of the blockchain as quickly as possible.
 Its functions include: deploying / starting / shutting down / updating / scaling RPC services, Gateway services, and blockchain node services。
 ```

-FISCO BCOS provides the 'BcosBuilder' tool to help users quickly deploy, start, stop, update and scale the FISCO BCOS Pro version of the blockchain consortium chain, which can be downloaded directly from the release tags of FISCO BCOS.。
+FISCO BCOS provides the 'BcosBuilder' tool to help users quickly deploy, start, stop, update and scale the FISCO BCOS Pro version of the blockchain consortium chain, which can be downloaded directly from the release tags of FISCO BCOS。

 ## 1. Configuration Introduction

-'BcosBuilder 'provides some configuration templates in the' pro / conf 'directory to help users quickly complete the deployment and expansion of the Pro version of the blockchain.。This chapter introduces the configuration items of 'BcosBuilder' in detail from three perspectives: tars service configuration items, blockchain deployment configuration items, and blockchain expansion configuration items.。
+'BcosBuilder 'provides some configuration templates in the' pro / conf 'directory to help users quickly complete the deployment and expansion of the Pro version of the blockchain。This chapter introduces the configuration items of 'BcosBuilder' in detail from three perspectives: tars service configuration items, blockchain deployment configuration items, and blockchain expansion configuration items。

 ### 1.1 tars service configuration item

 - `[tars].tars_url`: The URL for accessing the tars web console.
-The default value is' http '.://127.0.0.1:3000`。
+The default value is' http '://127.0.0.1:3000`。
-- `[tars].tars_token`: Access the token of the tars service through the [admin] of the tars web console.-> [user center]-> [token management] for token application and query。
+- `[tars].tars_token`: To access the token of the tars service, you can use the [admin] ->User Center ->[token management] token application and query。
 - `[tars].tars_pkg_dir`: Path to place the Pro version binary package.
-If this configuration item is configured, the FISCO BCOS Pro version binary is obtained from the specified directory by default for service deployment, expansion, and other operations.。
+If this configuration item is configured, the FISCO BCOS Pro version binary is obtained from the specified directory by default for service deployment, expansion, and other operations。

 The following is an example of a configuration item for the tars service: